Healthy Nature Healthy People initiative

-- contact with nature is essential for improving emotional, physical and spiritual health and wellbeing, and
+- Contact with nature is essential for improving emotional, physical and spiritual health and wellbeing

-- parks are fundamental to economic growth and to vibrant and healthy communities.
+- Protected areas are fundamental to economic growth and thriving communities.

-As part of this movement in New Zealand, DOC and the Mental Health Foundation have partnered to raise awareness about the positive effects of getting out into nature for your mental health and wellbeing.
+DOC and the Mental Health Foundation partner to raise awareness about the positive effects of spending time in nature for your mental health and wellbeing.

 A Memorandum of Understanding was signed in November 2015.
 It forms the basis of our enduring relationship and a commitment to work together.
-We will explore ways to amplify and promote the importance of nature to the mental health and wellbeing of people.
+We look for ways to amplify and promote the importance of nature for the mental health and wellbeing of people.